jacquedes/lswebhomework3/README.md

 ```

-My name is:
+My name is: Jacque DesMarais

-I like to:
+I like to: write code, collect mechanical and vintace watches, cheer for Michigan and watch all sports

-I'm learning:
+I'm learning: Swift, HTML, CSS, Javascript, Ruby

 ```